This post was updated on October 13, 2022.

 Touchpoints include viewing or clicking on an ad, visiting your website, and any other interactions a potential customer has with your business.

-- Multi-touch attribution links revenue to more than one touchpoint.
-An analytical CRM with multi-touch attribution assigns different weight to each touchpoint across the buyer journey.
+- Multi-touch attribution links revenue to more than 1 touchpoint.
+An analytical CRM with multi-touch attribution assigns different weights (or numerical values) to each touchpoint across the buyer journey.
 Your CRM attributes revenue to each touchpoint based on its weight.

 Who should use an analytical CRM?